ahmadkhubaib/docker-kubernetes/Docker/BasicCLICommands.md

 2. when a container is created it has 3 channels STDIN,STDOUT,STDERR for input,ouput,error respectively. `-it` flag is used to pass input commands from our terminal to container STDIN channel.
 3. `docker exec -it <containerID> sh` (sh is used to spawn a shell in container)
 4. `docker run -it busybox sh` (example of using sh with busybox container)

+### Build Dockerfile

+1. File name should be `Dockerfile` in root directory of project.
+2. `docker build -t username/projectname:version .` (if version is not specified, its latest by default.) (. is use to specify current directory)
+3. `docker build -t kman4you/simpleserver .` (example)